khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 > The class Leetcode78 for All Possbile Subsets is our base pattern for writing our combination backtracking function.

-Below is the comparison view of the All Possbile Subsets generation and the Combinations generation implementation.
+Below is the comparison view of the All Possbile Subsets generation (on the left) and the Combinations generation implementation(on the right).
 As the first base case shows `(k > item.length)`, we return if the k is grater than the size of the items, in which case the combinations are not possible. in the second base case, as the size of the current list of items matches to k `k == currentList.size()` we add this current list to the results.

 <img width="1456" alt="combinations" src="https://github.com/user-attachments/assets/4cf1f6ff-db65-4dbb-a62c-22b5e4483a4b" />

+# Permutations
+The fundamental difference between all possible subset generation and the permutation is, every element is included and again excluded in subset generation, whereas every position is used and released to ensure unique arrangements in the permutation generation process.
+And in permutations a every subset must be tha same size of the input array.
+	Start: []

+	├── Use 1 ➝ [1]
+	│   ├── Use 2 ➝ [1, 2]
+	│   │   ├── Use 3 ➝ [1, 2, 3] ✅
+	│   │   └── Release 3
+	│   └── Release 2
+	│   ├── Use 3 ➝ [1, 3]
+	│   │   ├── Use 2 ➝ [1, 3, 2] ✅
+	│   │   └── Release 2
+	│   └── Release 3
+	└── Release 1

+	├── Use 2 ➝ [2]
+	│   ├── Use 1 ➝ [2, 1]
+	│   │   ├── Use 3 ➝ [2, 1, 3] ✅
+	│   │   └── Release 3
+	│   └── Release 1
+	│   ├── Use 3 ➝ [2, 3]
+	│   │   ├── Use 1 ➝ [2, 3, 1] ✅
+	│   │   └── Release 1
+	│   └── Release 3
+	└── Release 2

+	├── Use 3 ➝ [3]
+	│   ├── Use 1 ➝ [3, 1]
+	│   │   ├── Use 2 ➝ [3, 1, 2] ✅
+	│   │   └── Release 2
+	│   └── Release 1
+	│   ├── Use 2 ➝ [3, 2]
+	│   │   ├── Use 1 ➝ [3, 2, 1] ✅
+	│   │   └── Release 1
+	│   └── Release 2
+	└── Release 3